chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 #### Features

 - **JSX**: HTML-based template syntax coming with JS functionalities.
-- Component-based: They manage their own state and can be reused anywhere to make more complex UIs.
+- Component-based: The components manage their own state and can be reused anywhere to make more complex UIs.
 - Support **Server-side rendering**.
+Although we barely do it with vanilla React, there are many frameworks like Next.js and Remix that do this for us.
+- [Virutal DOM](../React/react-essentials.md#virtual-dom).
+But I don't think it should be called a feature any more.

 ### TypeScript